California Disability Discrimination Attorneys

 Discrimination means treating the disabled worker differently (i.e., worse) because they have a disability.
 This means that you are denied a job or a promotion, or are terminated and the primary reason for this adverse employment action is that you are disabled.

 Don’t Let It Happen to You.
 We Can Help.

 The law protect workers with a disability.
 If your employer refuses to provide you with reasonable accommodations to help you do your job while disabled, or the employer harasses or discriminates against you, the law is on your side.
 You can take legal action against your employer to right this wrong.
-Venardi Zurada LLP is a law firm serving the San Francisco Bay Area.
+Venardi Zurada LLP is a law firm serving the California.
 We are experienced and effective attorneys who work on a contingency basis meaning that you do not pay us until we recover money for you.
 We offer free consultations to evaluate whether or not you have a legal claim based on your disability.